-The skills of a broad range of highly experienced professionals are combined to offer a bespoke assessment of a family.
+The skills of a broad range of highly experienced experts are combined to offer a bespoke assessment of a family.
 The team examines the complex interpersonal relationships between family members to address any issues and ensure the best outcomes for children.
 Led by the Independent Social Worker, the entire assessment - including the final report with recommendations - is completed within an eight-10 week time-frame during which the families are observed during their everyday routines and high levels of intervention are used.

 Depending on the level of risk, 24-hour monitoring can be put in place through the use of trained family support workers.